 - Academic religion class is a core subject in every grade, and the students learn to be faith-filled individuals with each encounter.

-- Students in grades 6-8 are part of a 1:1 take-home iPad program, 5th graders have 1:1 chromebooks available in the classrooms, and grades 1-4 have chromebooks and iPads to be used in center-based activities.
+- Students in grades 6-8 are part of a 1:1 take-home iPad program, 5th graders have 1:1 Chromebooks available in the classrooms, and grades 1-4 have Chromebooks and iPads that are used in center-based activities.
 All grades attend class in the computer lab each week for lessons in computer applications and to support the classroom curriculum.

 - Students wear uniforms

-- Teachers use a variety of instructional strategies in the classroom to engage students with the learning and to motivate the desire to learn.
+- Teachers use a variety of instructional strategies in the classroom to engage students in learning and to motivate the desire to learn.
 Smart Boards and Document Cameras are present in the classrooms to give teachers additional ways to increase student participation and access to multi-media.

 - Students at Christ the King report they enjoy school and like their teachers.
-There is an expectation of completed homework each night.
+There is an expectation of assigned and completed homework each night.

 - Healthy hot lunch choices are available daily.
 Milk is available separately for those who prefer to bring their lunch from home.